Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis: Overview of Challenges and Solutions

 \subsubsection{RFI from Terrestrial Communication Signals to Astronomical Signals}

+The proposed system employs successive interference cancellation (SIC) to mitigate strong terrestrial communication signals prior to distributed beamforming and correlation.
+In this approach, dominant interference components are first identified and estimated using their known or partially known signal structures, and are subsequently subtracted from the received waveform.
+Since astronomical signals typically lie well below the thermal noise floor, they are not directly affected by this cancellation process.
+The primary objective of SIC is to suppress strong interference and, more importantly, to reduce its spatial coherence across the distributed IoT nodes, ensuring that any residual interference combines incoherently in the beamformer.

-An amplitude clipping threshold is established just above the ambient noise floor.
-Any terrestrial communication signal that exceeds this threshold is automatically clipped.
-Since most astronomical signals are below the noise floor of the receiving system, this approach mitigates the impact of strong terrestrial signals, enabling the system to focus on sub-noise-floor signals.
-This strategy permits the telescope array to operate concurrently with other services within shared frequency bands.
-Consequently, IoT devices can continue performing their primary communication functions (e.g., Wi-Fi, cellular) while simultaneously contributing to scientific observations.
-The details of this method and the calculation results are presented in Section V.
+By mitigating interference through SIC, the system preserves the statistical properties of the noise-dominated astronomical signal while maintaining linear operation of the receiver front-end.
+This enables the telescope array to operate concurrently with terrestrial communication systems within shared frequency bands.
+As a result, IoT devices can continue performing their primary communication functions (e.g., Wi-Fi, cellular) while simultaneously contributing data for astronomical observations.
+The implementation details and numerical evaluation of the proposed SIC-based approach are presented in Section~V.